This topic explains what the different flag statuses are, and how to view them in the LaunchDarkly user interface (UI).

 Every feature flag has a status that reflects the state of a flag in each environment.

-For example, if the flag is listed as "Active" in your Production environment, LaunchDarkly is currently receiving requests for that flag using your Production SDK key.
+For example, if the flag is listed as "Active" in your Production environment, LaunchDarkly is currently evaluating that flag using your Production SDK key.

 Here is a screenshot of flag status indicators on the Feature flags list: